dydxopsdao/v4-infrastructure/validator_notifier/README.md

 The endpoint can be obtained from the Terraform output item: `lambda_endpoint`.

+The combined length of subject and content must not exceed 4096 bytes.

 To verify the signature created by the Lambda function run:

 ```